 Below: A rendering of the Mandelbrot set—an example of a fractal, a never-ending, complex pattern that repeats at various scales, often resulting from relatively simple equations

 To inspire girls through the beauty of mathematics, giving them the confidence to pursue STEM careers

 To build a positive, passionate community around mathematics

 GLeaM focuses on exciting areas of more discrete fields of math not taught in schools, such as number theory and combinatorics, as well as prep for middle and high school math competitions, such as AMC and MathCounts, to encourage members to discover the value in creative problem-solving.

 Catherine sees math as empowering and life-affirming, and she is motivated to share this philosophy through mentoring and connecting with members of GLeaM.

 Note: Although this site is geared towards girls and the majority of members identify as female or non-binary; however, everyone, regardless of gender identity, may join GLeaM as long as they are respectful and support the community, and we welcome all members!

 GLeaM's website guides members through a variety of resources, including competition-related websites,

 listings of opportunities around Atlanta (and the nation!) and links to exciting topics in various fields of math.
 This creates an immersive experience for members and helps them to grow their knowledge and passion for STEM fields.

 Image: The work of Dutch mathematical artist, M. C. Escher

-Every week, an article will be uploaded about fascinating fields of math, as well as tips as to how to improve your math game, including prep for local and national competitions.
+Every other week, an article is uploaded about fascinating fields of math, as well as tips as to how to improve your math game, including prep for local and national competitions.

 A friendly server accessible for comments allows us to discuss the material and provide enrichment and puzzles for all types of puzzle lovers.

 Image: A closeup of a succulent plant, revealing ratios related to the Fibonacci sequence and the Golden ratio

 AN INNOVATIVE COMMUNITY

 Each member of the GLeaM community has access to the forum, where they can post ideas, questions, stories... anything they want to discuss with the community.
 In this way, we can also gather feedback to better curb the program to our members and their interests.